typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-imports.md

 This option defines the expected type modifier to be added when an import is detected as used only in the type position.
 Valid values for `fixStyle` are:

-- `separate-type-imports` will add the type keyword after the import `import type { A } from '...'`.
-It is default.
+- `separate-type-imports` will add the type keyword after the import keyword `import type { A } from '...'`.
+It is the default.
-- `inline-type-imports` will inline the type keyword. `import { type A } from '...'`.
+- `inline-type-imports` will inline the type keyword `import { type A } from '...'` and is only available in Typescript 4.5 and onwards.
+See [documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-5.html#type-modifiers-on-import-names) here.

 Examples of the fixer `{fixStyle: 'separate-type-imports'}`.